-Market buildings are expensive to maintain, present considerable challenges for accessibility and are subject to increasing pressures of climate change.
+Market buildings are expensive to maintain, present considerable challenges for accessibility, and are subject to increasing pressures of climate change.
 Limited public seating, inadequate back-of-house capacities, and tight spaces especially strain Market operations.
-Addressing our aging infrastructure and creating a more inclusive physical and street experience will also support the incredible busker community who bring life, color, and music to the Market.
+Addressing our aging infrastructure will also support the incredible busker community who bring life, color, and music to the Market.

-The Market seeks to ensure that business owners can afford the cost of living in Seattle and, over time, build inter-generational wealth that has long been denied to many demographic groups.
-This aim suggests a goal that businesses generate - and be supported in the generation of - over \$300K in annual sales after being located at the Market for several years.
-Assuming a standard industry metric that 30% of business sales translate to an owner's income, \$300K in annual sales supports an income of approximately \$90K, which is a bit less than the Seattle median household income of \$107K.
+2 We want to ensure that business owners can afford the cost of living in Seattle and, over time, build intergenerational wealth, particularly for demographic groups that have historically been denied access and opportunity.
+Assuming a standard industry metric that 30% of business sales translate to an owners' income, \$300K in annual sales supports an income of approximately \$90K, which is a bit less than the Seattle median household income of \$107K.
+While we will always continue to welcome and support small, new, and legacy businesses at the Market, \$300K serves as a suggested goal for businesses.

 3 Near, HR&A Analysis (2023)